"Robbie Robertson" - Robertson, Robbie

 Testimony:

 Drums: Larry Mullen Jr. Bass: Adam Clayton.
 Guitar: The Edge.
 Background Vocal: Bono.
 Bass, Percussion: Daniel Lanois.
 Guitar: Bill Dillon.
 Background Vocal: Ivan Neville.
-Gil Evans Horn Section: Arranged by Gil Evans assited by Peter Levin.
+Gil Evans Horn Section: Arranged by Gil Evans assisted by Peter Levin.
 Vocal, Keyboard, Guitar: Robbie Robertson.

 Related Promotional Videos